Skip to main content Skip to footer

 • Important meetings, like customer review meetings

 When do you need to complete each task?
-Setting deadlines for each task helps your team stay on track and allows you to identify if your timeline for the larger goal is realistic.
+Setting deadlines for each task helps your team stay on track and highlights if your timeline for the larger goal is realistic.

-What’s getting in the way of completing these tasks?
-What do you require — perhaps from leadership or another team — to meet or exceed your goals?
-In our sales team example, we might need some assistance from the HR department to advertise an open role and attract new applicants.
+What’s keeping you from completing these manageable tasks?
+What do you require, perhaps from leadership or another team, to meet or exceed your goals?
+In our sales team example, the HR department might help us advertise an open role and attract new applicants.

 Who is responsible for each action?
 Assign a clear task owner to each task.
 Ownership doesn’t just make someone feel accountable; it empowers them to take the initiative and solve problems without dragging in management at every twist and turn.

-Before you jump in and start your project, determine how you will measure progress toward your goals.
+Before you jump in and start your project, determine how you’ll measure progress toward your goals.
 For example:

 • Will you review your action plan every day or every week?